 Who we are

-Connected World Services Netherlands B.V. (referred to using “We”, “Us”, “Our” or the “Company”) is a company registered in the Netherlands (KvK number 33257316) and is part of the Dixons Carphone group of companies.
-Dixons Carphone is Europe’s leading specialist electrical and telecommunications retailer and services company, employing over 42,000 people in nine countries.
+Connected World Services Netherlands B.V. (referred to using “We”, “Us”, “Our” or the “Company”) is a company registered in the Netherlands (KvK number 33257316) and is part of the the Currys PLC Group of companies.
+Currys is Europe’s leading specialist electrical and telecommunications retailer and services company, employing over 42,000 people in nine countries.
 We pride ourselves on giving our customers simple and independent advice on which electronic and technology products are right for them.